sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

 ordinal relationships all we have to do is treat the data as if it were ordinal scale |ordinal|!
 So, instead of measuring effort in terms of “hours worked”, lets rank all 10 of our students in order of hours worked.
-That is, student 1 did the least work out of anyone (2 hours) so they get the lowest rank (rank = 1).
-Student 4 was the next laziest, putting in only 6 hours of work over the whole semester, so they get the next lowest rank (rank = 2).
+That is, student 1 did the least work out of anyone (two hours) so they get the lowest rank (rank = 1).
+Student 4 was the next laziest, putting in only six hours of work over the whole semester, so they get the next lowest rank (rank = 2).
 Notice that I am using “rank = 1” to mean “low rank”.
 Sometimes in everyday language we talk about “rank = 1” to mean “top rank” rather than “bottom rank”.
 So be careful, you can rank “from smallest value to largest value” (i.e., small equals rank 1) or you can rank “from largest value to smallest value” (i.e., large equals rank